partisani/PBytes/README.md

 1. Install `bson`: `pip install bson`.

 2. Put the src folder into yours project folder, then import it in any way you want.
-Like `import src.vm` or any way you want.
+Like `import pbytes` or any way you want.

 ### Usage:

-Not written yet.
+Not written yet...